-Inspections & Maintenance of Equipment Equipment Inspections and Maintenance
+Inspections & Maintenance of Equipment

-Equipment Inspections and Maintenance Stockpersons must inspect all equipment on which the livestock rely on a daily basis, such as water troughs and feeding facilities and whether the equipment is manual or automatic.
+• • M41 Equipment Inspections and Maintenance Stockpersons must inspect all equipment on which the livestock rely on a daily basis, such as water troughs and feeding facilities and whether the equipment is manual or automatic.
 Stockpersons must also perform routine, scheduled maintenance as defined in the SOPs.
-Where a defect is found (whether on inspection or at any other time): ☐ Yes M41 ☐ It must be rectified immediately; or ☐ No /3 If the defect cannot be rectified immediately, the stockperson must follow □ N/A the measures as specified in the SOPs or take other actions in order to safeguard the animals from suffering unnecessary pain or distress as a result of the defect.
+Where a defect is found (whether on inspection or at any other time): It must be rectified immediately; or If the defect cannot be rectified immediately, the stockperson must follow the measures as specified in the SOPs or take other actions in order to safeguard the animals from suffering unnecessary pain or distress as a result of the defect.
 These measures must be maintained until the defect has been rectified.
-Routine maintenance must be performed per the equipment manufacturer's recommendations.
-Inspections and Maintenance of Water Systems Water systems must be inspected and maintained daily to confirm that clean, fresh water is readily available to the cattle: ☐ Water availability must be checked daily; M42 Water delivery must be monitored to make sure water is provided at all times; that is, the water delivery system must keep pace with the demand ☐ Yes ☐ No ☐ N/A 10 of the maximum number of cattle who are able to drink at the same time; /3 ☐ All water sources must be checked for contaminants such as elevated levels of feed, algae, manure, nitrates, pathogens, etc.; and ☐ Samples of water must be taken and recorded periodically to ensure that water quality is acceptable for cattle.
-State or local water quality requirements must be followed.
-Inspections and Maintenance of Water in Range/Pasture Conditions In addition to the above, where cattle are kept primarily on pasture: During the winter, the water source must be kept clear of ice; ☐ The area around the water troughs must be managed to avoid excessive wetting and, if necessary, water troughs must be placed on concrete aprons to limit mud or sodden ground; Periodic review of streams and ponds must be done and corrected where deemed incompatible with the animals' ability to stay hydrated; ☐ Yes M43 The potential contamination of rivers, ponds, or streams with cattle feces must be considered; and ☐ No /3 Local, state, and federal laws regarding cattle access to running or still □ N/A water resources must be followed. water resources must be rollowed.
+Routine maintenance must be performed per the equipment manufacturer's recommendations. ☐ Yes☐ No☐ N/A /3 M42 Inspections and Maintenance of Water Systems Water systems must be inspected and maintained daily to confirm that clean, fresh water is readily available to the cattle: Water availability must be checked daily; Water delivery must be monitored to make sure water is provided at all times; that is, the water delivery system must keep pace with the demand of the maximum number of cattle who are able to drink at the same time; All water sources must be checked for contaminants such as elevated levels of feed, algae, manure, nitrates, pathogens, etc.; and Samples of water must be taken and recorded periodically to ensure that water quality is acceptable for cattle.
+State or local water quality requirements must be followed. ☐ Yes ☐ No ☐ N/A /3 M43 Inspections and Maintenance of Water in Range/Pasture Conditions In addition to the above, where cattle are kept primarily on pasture: During the winter, the water source must be kept clear of ice; The area around the water troughs must be managed to avoid excessive wetting and, if necessary, water troughs must be placed on concrete aprons to limit mud or sodden ground; Periodic review of streams and ponds must be done and corrected where deemed incompatible with the animals' ability to stay hydrated; The potential contamination of rivers, ponds, or streams with cattle feces must be considered; and Local, state, and federal laws regarding cattle access to running or still water resources must be followed.
 Note: The type of terrain and the weather conditions will dictate where water resources must be located.
 Wherever possible, troughs and gateways must be sited away from the bottom of slopes and dips in the ground.
 This will ensure better drainage and will allow areas of deep mud to be avoided.
-If necessary, troughs should be placed on concrete aprons.
+If necessary, troughs should be placed on concrete aprons. ☐ Yes ☐ No ☐ N/A /3